raul23/pyebooktools/README.rst

 `General options`_ section) and options specific to the subcommand (as defined in the `Script usage and options`_ section).

+`:warning:`

+   In order to avoid data loss, use the options ``dry-run`` or ``symlink-only`` when running some of the subcommands to test to make sure that they would do what you expect them to do, as explained in the `Security and safety`_ section.

 General options
 ---------------
 Most of these options are part of the common library `lib.py`_ and may affect